EnnoidMe/ENNOID-BMS/README.md

 **UPS board**
 - Isolated 110-450V to 12V or 24V DC/DC converter
-- AD8280 for 3 to 6 lithium-ion cells monitoring
 - Continuous 1A @12V or 24V
 - Peak current of several Amps achievable with proper lithium-ion batteries mounted on the PCB